promi4s/ocelescope/docs/evaluation/plugin.md

 <figure markdown="span">
   ![Activity Count Resource](../assets/ActivityCountResource.png)
-  <figcaption align="center">A resource used to store activity counts — on the left its Python implementation, on the right its visualization in Ocelescope.</figcaption>
+  <figcaption align="center">A resource used to store activity counts.
+On the left its Python implementation; on the right, its visualization in Ocelescope.</figcaption>
 </figure>

 ### Plugin Methods